Piddington, Oxfordshire

-Piddington is a village and civil parish about 4.5 mi southeast of Bicester in Oxfordshire, England.
+Piddington is a village, about 4.5 mi southeast of Bicester in Oxfordshire, England.
 It lies close to the border with Buckinghamshire.
-Its toponym has been attributed to the Old English Pyda's tun.
-The 2011 Census recorded the parish's population as 370.
+The 2021 census recorded the parish's population as 358.
+The village name is derived from the Old English meaning "farm/settlement connected with Pyda".

+The village made national news headlines in September 2026 for a symbolic referendum in which residents voted in favour of leaving the United Kingdom, in response to the government's plans to house 1,250 asylum seekers at nearby MOD Bicester, a former military base.

 Manor

 Just before the Norman Conquest of England, Hacun, a Dane, held the manor of Piddington, and also the nearby manor of Merton.
 The Domesday Book records that by 1086 Judith, Countess of Huntingdon, a niece of William I of England held the manor.
 After the Revolt of the Earls in 1075 Judith's husband Waltheof, Earl of Northumbria was executed and William the Conqueror betrothed her to Simon I de Senlis.
 She refused to marry him and fled England, so William confiscated her estates and allowed Simon to marry Judith's eldest daughter Maud.
 Simon received estates including Merton and Piddington as part of the honour of Huntingdon.

-In 1152 Simon II de Senlis inherited Piddington and almost immediately granted it to the Priory of St Frideswide, Oxford.
+In 1152 Simon II de Senlis inherited Piddington and almost immediately granted it to St Frideswide's Priory in Oxford.
 In 1153 Simon II died, and his heir King Malcolm IV of Scotland, confirmed the grant of Piddington to the Priory.
 However, Malcolm's heir-apparent William the Lion took Piddington back from the Priory.
 In about 1174 Henry II deprived William of all his titles and lands in England and granted the Earldom of Huntingdon to Simon III de Senlis.
 Simon acknowledged the Priory's claim to Piddington but continued to hold the overlordship himself, even ignoring a Papal bull upholding the Priory's rights.

 Joan of Piddington had held the manor of Simon II de Senlis, and in about 1183 she married Aubrey de Dammartin, son of Albéric I de Mello and Dammartin, Grand Chamberman of France.
 After Aubrey's death the Crown held Piddington in escheat for several years before it passed to his heir, Reynold de Dammartin.
 In the Anglo-French War of 1202–14 Reynold supported Philip II of France against King John, for which he was deprived of his English estates.
 In 1213 Reynold's estates were restored but when he died in 1227 Henry III seized them again.